RetiefLouw/flutter_speech/flutter_examples/template_matching/README.md

 ### Audio

-Three audio files from the babloon test set are included in the assets folder.
+Three reference audio files are included in `assets/audio/references` folder containing the words: 'mouse', 'cat', and 'dog'.

 ## Run application on android device